 Some people would frame that as a specifically Jewish story, but my mother vehemently did not.
 Her family were socialists , atheists, and internationalists, and the fact that they were classified by a racist, nationalist government as part of a different, foreign race was, to her, a symptom of that government’s insanity.
 She framed her experience in terms of of racism, nationalism, militarism, capitalism, and the overlapping systems that reciprocally reinforce those evils.
 My first book was a collaboration with her about the myths and threats of modern genetics, and her memories of the Nazis — along with the celebrated American and European scientists whose work laid the foundations for Nazi eugenics — was as fundamental to that project as her long career as a biologist.

-My father was also the child of immigrants, my wife was raised between France and the United States, her mother was raised between France and Vietnam, my nephews are currently partnered with women with backgrounds in Kenya and Canada, and I left the United States at age eighteen and spent most of the next dozen years wandering the world as an itinerant musician (lots of stories about that in my Songobiography blog), then was a “world music” journalist, wrote a book on Mexican smuggling songs, became a dual national…
+My father was also the child of immigrants, my wife was raised between France and the United States, her mother was raised between France and Vietnam, and I left the United States at age eighteen and spent most of the next dozen years wandering the world as an itinerant musician (lots of stories about that in my Songobiography blog), then was a “world music” journalist, wrote a book on Mexican smuggling songs, became a dual national…

 So part of this project is exploring my own migrant family and culture — “situating myself,” in the current academic jargon — which is an appropriate starting point for any history.
 Another part is trying to understand the evolution of the modern idea of borders, the notion that moving across those abstract — but often ferociously enforced — lines is different from moving within them.
 If you’d asked me for an example of a “refugee” when I was thirteen, I would probably have thought of my early hero Woody Guthrie and the Dust Bowl refugees, facing border police and discrimination as Okies in California.
 Finally, I am doing some traveling in the present, crossing borders and getting away from familiar settings, meeting people and talking with them about their lives and thoughts.